Greece Moments Greece Moments

 Lesvos kremasti bridge lesbos

-The Stone Bridge of Kremasti
+The stone bridge of Kremasti

-The Monastery of Moni Limonos
+The Moni Limonos Monastery

 Lesvos moni limonos lesbos

-The Chapels of Moni Limonos
+The chapels of Moni Limonos

 Lesvos moni limonos kloster pfauen

-A magnificent specimen in the monastery of Limonos
+A magnificent specimen at the Limonos Monastery

-Relax in Skala Kallonis
+Relaxing in Skala Kallonis

 Lesvos Strände Tipps Skala Kalloni

-Relaxing on the Gulf of Kallonis
+Relaxing at the Gulf of Kalloni

 Lesvos taverne ambrosia skala kalloni

-Delicious Greek cuisine at the Ambrosia Tavern
+Delicious Greek cuisine at the Ambrosia tavern

 🚘